 Truth be told, money can be a sensitive subject, so we thought we should get this out of the way first: Under no circumstances does HighYa endorse, sell, promote, or favor any of the products and/or services listed on our website over others.
 Why?
 Because if we did, this would be in direct conflict with our stated purpose, which is to help you avoid internet scams and to become a more informed consumer.
-We do however have affiliate links and ads on two products (Bowflex Max Trainer and Casper Mattress), where if clicked by a user, he/she is taken to the company website where should they make a purchase, HighYa will earn a commission.
-These two products are not promoted, however.
+We do however have affiliate links and ads on two products (Bowflex Max Trainer, Casper Mattress, HD Mirror Cam), where if clicked by a user, he/she is taken to the company website where should they make a purchase, HighYa will earn a commission.
+These products are not promoted, however.
 The affiliate links of these products are only located on the URLs associated with those products and are not promoted on any other URL throughout HighYa.
 Learn more here, at our Advertiser Disclosure.

 In other words, if this were the case, it wouldn’t be fair to our readers, as our revenue would be directly tied to the number (and quality) of customer reviews for each product, thereby creating a dysfunctional business model.
 After all, can you imagine if we promoted a product that accumulated a ton of negative reviews?
 In the end, you wouldn’t be provided with unbiased information, which is the antithesis of what HighYa’s all about.